courtois-neuromod/cneuromod-things/THINGS/things.glmsingle/code/glmsingle/README.md

 per session for each subject

 ------------
 ## Step 4.
-Run GLMsingle on _maskedBOLD.h5 and _sparsedesign.h5 files from Steps 1 and 2
+Run GLMsingle on _maskedBOLD.h5 and _sparsedesign.h5 files

 Run GLMsingle in matlab to compute trialwise beta scores for each voxel within the functional brain mask.